 This tutorial covers every step of building out a functioning render farm using tight constraints on machine numbers and sizing.
-To fit within the GCP Free Tier pricing guidelines, in this tutorial you render an animation with low resolution and sampling rates on a few VMs with two vCPUs.
+To fit within the Google Cloud Free Tier pricing guidelines, in this tutorial you render an animation with low resolution and sampling rates on a few VMs with two vCPUs.

 The cost of the resources that make up this tutorial, if used for a total of 4 hours, totals $3.27.

 If you don't already have one, sign up for a new account.